Flows API

 Synchronous / Asynchronous: Asynchronous

-In the first mode, a list of options are created which are automatically selected by any access to a corresponding URLs.
+In the first mode, a list of options are created which are automatically selected by any access of a given option’s corresponding URL.
 For each option, a name, a URL suffix, and a message or text which is returned in the HTTP response of the selection operation is provided.
-The URL suffix is registered with the Action Provider and is monitored at the URL https://actions.globus.org/weboption/option/<url_suffix>.
-Any HTTP access to the URL is considered a selection of that option among all the options defined by the input to the Action and the Action will transition to a SUCCEEDED status.
+The URL suffix is registered with the action provider and is monitored at the URL https://actions.globus.org/weboption/option/<url_suffix>.
+Any HTTP access to the URL is considered a selection of that option and the action will transition to a SUCCEEDED status.
 Each of the options may be protected for access only via specific Globus identities by setting values on the selectable_by list.
 A direct HTTP access may present a Bearer token for authorization using the same scope as used for accessing the other operations on the action provider.
 If no access token is presented, the user will be re-directed to start an OAuth Flow using Globus Auth to authenticate access to the option URL.

-In either mode, once an option has been selected, none of the url suffixes, nor the landing page if configured, in the initial request, will be responded to by the action provider: they will return the HTTP not found (error) status 404.
+In both modes, the landing page and associated options will become inaccessible once an option has been selected.
 Upon completion, the body of the status will include the name and the url suffix for the selected option.
 The body may also include input on the HTTP data passed when the option’s URL was accessed including the query parameters and the body.
 To include those in the status, flags are set on the definition of the option.

 {